I always call this the age of technology, but truly it's more like the age of information. We go about our days revolving around it.

 As it turns out, there are five key reasons, as found by a New York Times study:

-By leveraging these findings, you can increase your sales, grow your business, lead the charge on successful digital marketing campaigns, and more.
+By leveraging these findings, you can create viral content, increase your sales, grow your business, lead the charge on successful digital marketing campaigns, and more.
 Let's dive in.

 According to 69% of the survey-takers, sharing content online makes them feel valuable, and like they're more involved with the world.
 More than just a few platforms, or "stages" to perform on, they see social media as a way to reassure themselves.